GANGNEUNG

 Gangneung is one of the host cities of the 2018 Pyeongchang Winter Olympic Games, where all on-the-ice games and matches are hosted.
 In preparation for the event, Gangneung is slated to be linked to Seoul by a high-speed train which can cut down nearly an hour of travel time.
 Therefore, it will take slightly over one hour to travel from Seoul to Gangneung by train.
 The city stands as a central growing city of industry, culture, transportation, tourism, and education.

-Touristic Resources
+Touristic resources

 The city is the center of culture and education in the eastern part of Korea.
 Clean water and beaches on the east coast are well-known tourist sites for Koreans.

-and tradition of old cities, but also a cultural city with an abundance of natural attributes and numerous outstanding features.
+Gangneung is not only a city of art that keeps the charm and tradition of old cities, but also a cultural city with an abundance of natural attributes and numerous outstanding features.
 Natural touristic resources in Gangneung are divided into coastal and mountain regions.
 The coastal and mountainous regions which are central to Gangneung provide the best tourist attractions.

 With having superb scenic views of untapped regions, Gangneung is working on future development and will figure as a core venue for the Pyeongchang 2018 Olympic Winter Games.